Bauer Projectors

 Considered “The Work Horse of the Industry”, Simplex Projectors is the oldest and most trusted name in film projection system, dating back to 1909.

-Pictures In motion is holding a screening of Naughty Marietta at Kookaburra Outdoor Cinema Allen Road Mundaring on Thursday December 12th at 7-45pm.
-Naughty Marietta is a 1935 romantic musical film
+Pictures In motion is holding a screening of Calamity Jane at Kookaburra Outdoor Cinema Allen Road Mundaring on Thursday January 9th at 7-45pm.
+Calamity Jane is a 1953 Technicolor Western musical

 Television News Exhibition: Analogue to Algorithm Opening Ceremony is at 3 pm on Sunday 21st January 2023 Step into the captivating world of broadcast news at the summer exhibition at